KYGN Today

 KYGN in 2025

-Nineteen years after that first visit, KYGN now serves over 900 students in primary and secondary education.
-The school teaches in English from nursery and many of the students have gone onto higher education and the workforce.
+Twenty years after that first visit, KYGN now serves over 900 students across primary and secondary education.
+The school teaches in English from nursery, and many students have gone on to higher education and the workforce.

 The road to sustainability

-KYGN still relies on external support to fund teachers’ salaries, build new classrooms, and provide essentials like food, clothing, and materials to students in need, however each year they are getting closer to becoming a more self-sustaining organisation.
+KYGN still relies on external support to fund teachers’ salaries, build new classrooms, and provide essentials such as food, clothing, and learning materials to students in need.
+However, each year KYGN gets closer to becoming a more self-sustaining organisation.

 Support KYGN